The Tricky Psychology of Holding Government Accountable

 Philip Tetlock: It virtually always influences how people make decisions, but it’s not always good.
 Accountability is a multidimensional concept.
 It refers to who must answer to whom for what under what ground rules.
 It’s not a single independent variable, to use the terminology of social science.
 So it’s not all that surprising that it has many different effects.
 In our work we found that only quite specialized, carefully crafted forms of accountability induce people to think more self-critically and make them more resistant to cognitive biases.
 Most forms of accountability do not have beneficial effects on judgment and choice.

 Engineering forms of accountability that help requires a degree of patience.
 People need to believe that they’re going to be answerable to an audience whom they respect, and they need to feel accountable to an audience with unknown views.
 They also need to feel that they’re not under pressure to justify what they’ve previously said or done.
-This is a mouthful, but we call this “predecisional accountability to an unknown audience.”
+That’s a form of accountability that induces a relatively unnatural cognitive act, which is preemptive self criticism—to think of possible ways in which you might be wrong before other people do it for you.

 Beck: When can holding people accountable can have bad effects?